gadirajus13/3D-Surface-Reconstruction/README.md

 - Point cloud segmentation using DBSCAN clustering to separate objects
 - Surface reconstruction using Poisson surface reconstruction
 - Mesh refinement using Laplacian and Taubin smoothing
-- Visualization of the reconstructed objects and the final merged mesh
+- Visualization of the reconstructed objects and the final merged scene mesh

 ## Dependencies